Hanas National Nature Reserve, China: What to pack, what to wear, and when to go [2023]

 October

 October in Hanas National Nature Reserve is brisk.
-The average overnight temperatures in the area are in the low 30s F (single digits C).
+Temperatures average in the low 50s F (low 10s C) during the day.

 What to wear/what to pack: